Have you ever worked hard on something — writing a book, building a business, learning a new skill—and felt like nothing was happening?

 It took about 10 years’ time for Shopify to be an overnight success. – Tobias Lutke

-We expect results to be, if not overnight, at least linear, but the reality is they tend to be exponential.
+We’ve been conditioned to think of results as linear.
+Put in the effort and the results appear.
+But the reality is they tend to be exponential.
 A slow burn for a period of time and then a sudden burst of results.
-As James Clear highlights in his book Atomic Habits, the plateau of latent potential is the stage where you continue to put in effort, but you do not see immediate results.
+As James Clear highlights in his book Atomic Habits, the plateau of latent potential is the stage where you continue to put in effort, but you don’t see immediate results.
 Clear calls this delta between expected results and actual results the Valley of Disappointment.
 It can be discouraging, and many people give up at this stage.

 However, those who persist and continue to put in the work will eventually see the results they desire.